BEROCHLU/sakata/README.md

    > I wrote the first program for the Sakata Index in C in 2008.
 At that time, Python was not as widespread as it is today, neural networks were not given much attention, and there were no libraries available.
 The output1.js file is a rewrite of the code originally written in C into Node.js.
 The C code is still alive and well, and I sometimes use it for verification.

 - `output2.log`
-  This is a log of the results obtained by using brain.js to learn market data from approximately six months ago to today, segmented into 44-day intervals and learned day by day.
+  This is a log of the results obtained by using brain.js to learn market data from approximately six months ago to today, segmented into batch-day period intervals and learned day by day.
 The value of `Norm:` for each period corresponds to the Sakata Index.
 The training parameters are the almost same as in output1.log.

 - `output3.log`
-  This is a log of the results obtained by using TensorFlow to learn market data from approximately six months ago to today, segmented into 44-day intervals and learned day by day.
+  This is a log of the results obtained by using TensorFlow to learn market data from approximately six months ago to today, segmented into batch-day period intervals and learned day by day.
 The value of `Norm:` for each period corresponds to the Sakata Index.
 The training parameters are as follows:
   - Input: 2 layers
   - Hidden: 16 layers
   - Output: 1 layer